loboris/ESP32_SPI_MASTER_NODMA_EXAMPLE/README.md

 ---

-This code tests accessing ILI9341 based display using **spi_master_nodma** driver and prints some timings.
+This code tests accessing ILI9341 or ILI9488 based display using **spi_master_nodma** driver and prints some timings.

-Some fancy graphics is displayed on the ILI9341-based 320x240 LCD, lines, pixels and color bars.
+Some fancy graphics is displayed on the ILI9341-based 320x240 LCD (or ILI9488-based 480x320 LCD), lines, pixels and color bars.

 Sending individual pixels is more than 10 times faster with this driver than when using *spi_master*